Berry Good Farms On The Go

 The Berry Good Farms On The Go is a “farm-to-truck” vocational training program for young adults with intellectual and developmental differences in the transition and post-graduate programs of North Florida School of Special Education.
 Berry Good Farms On The Go showcases a healthy and fresh-from-the-farm menu created by our Food Truck Manager, chef Brett Swearingen, in conjunction with students in the Culinary Arts Program.

-Berry Good Farms On The Go provides young adults with intellectual disabilities the opportunity to receive job training on the food truck after they have successfully completed the Culinary Arts Program at North Florida School of Special Education.
+Berry Good Farms On The Go provides young adults with intellectual differences the opportunity to receive job training on the food truck after they have successfully completed the Culinary Arts Program at North Florida School of Special Education.
 100% of the Berry Good Farms On The Go proceeds are reinvested back into the food truck program to continue benefiting our Transition Students and Post-Graduates as they seek life skills and meaningful employment.

 Students are holistically involved in the success of the food truck, as they are trained in shopping for ingredients, various cooking methods, small appliance operation, safe food handling, seasonal produce selection from the farm, measuring ingredients, knife cutting skills, basic food preparation, the proper cleaning and sterilization of equipment and menu planning.